gdinn/ngrx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+# Please note

+This repository is a study that is on progress about ngrx.
+The knowledge source is the course "NgRx (with NgRx data)" from Angular University.

+I am using the local web server of the original example repo.
+Aside that, the code here is my interpretation of the content.~~~~

+# NgRx (with NgRx Data) - The Complete Guide (FREE E-Book)

+# NgRx (with NgRx Data) - The Complete Guide (FREE E-Book)

+# NgRx (with NgRx Data) - The Complete Guide (FREE E-Book)

+# NgRx (with NgRx Data) - The Complete Guide (FREE E-Book)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.